 Candidates for initial certification must complete a student teaching experience.
-This experience may be at one or two settings based on requirements set by NYSED.
-The student teaching experiences are structured to enable each student teacher to gradually develop pedagogical competence and skill, and typically begin with observation of an experienced cooperating teacher with incremental assumption of responsibility as the term progresses.
-The College provides on-site supervision so as to ensure that students are well-supported during this component of their teacher preparation program.
+This experience may take place in one, two, or even three settings, based on requirements set by NYSED and the student's TC teacher education program.
+The student teaching experiences are structured to enable each student teacher to gradually develop pedagogical competence and skill, and typically begin with observation of an experienced cooperating teacher followed by incremental assumption of responsibility as the term progresses.
+The College provides on-site supervision to ensure that students are well-supported during this component of their teacher preparation program.

-Student teachers are required to obtain a clearance letter before commencing student teaching and to carefully review the "Student Teaching Handbook."
+Student teachers are required to obtain clearance to commencestudent teaching and to carefully review the "Student Teaching Handbook."
 A general orientation to student teaching is offered by OTE in the beginning of each semester.
-Please go to www.tc.edu/ote for a full list of workshops, packets, and handbooks.
-Hard copies of all items are also available at the Office of Teacher Education in Zankel 411.
+Please go to the "Student Teaching" tab of our website at www.tc.edu/ote for a full list of workshops, packets, and handbooks.